hparcells/blog/content/blog/2023-04-19-virtual-reality.md

 Artificial intelligence has been evolving at an unfathomable rate, and at the moment we only seem to be poking at it like children and seeing how it reacts.
 Robotics has still been top of mind, as to what it can do in the future.

 And now virtual reality, over many hurdles, has been more relevant and affordable than ever, and as history has shown itself, innovation begets innovation.
-Who knows where this technology will go.
+Who knows where this technology will go next.

 ## References
 ### DOI